 Set Aside Time To Study

 It’s also important to practice good study habits overall.
 This could mean, if you’re easily distracted, sticking to a schedule.
 If you set aside time to study, make sure to keep to it rather than heading out with friends or watching Netflix.
-If your dorm is busy or loud, take your work to a quieter place, like the library.
+If your dorm is busy or loud, take your work to quieter study spaces, like the library.
 Also take advantage of computer labs and any study guides your classes provide.

-Work with a Tutor
+Work with a Tutor to Improve Your GPA

 When you are having trouble raising your grade and extra studying isn’t doing the trick, or you can’t seem to grasp a specific class or subject, it may be time to consider working with a tutor.
 While in high school, your only option may be to hire a local or online professional.
 However, at college, there may be a few more choices.